- 29 Jun 2022 5:27 PM

 Probably the easiest to reach is Palatinus on Margaret Island between Buda and Pest.
 There are several large pools, slides, plus a special pool that provides “waves-service” every hour.

 As Hungary has no land connection to the sea, this is the closest we can get to enjoying some waves.
 If you are more into swimming than lounging on a floating mattress, the nearby Alfred Hajos National Aquatics Complex is a great option.

 You may run into professional athletes there who are training for the Olympic Games in swimming or water polo.
 This also means that the pools can be temporarily closed for their training.

 If you are willing to take a short trip outside of downtown, try Romai Part in the northern part of the Buda side.

-Walk along the Danube and enjoy fresh street food and a chill vibe or visit the Romai Lido with slides and several pools in a lush green environment.
+Walk along the Danube there and enjoy fresh street food and the chilled vibe, or visit the Romai Lido with slides and several pools in a lush green environment.
 Venture even further north and swim at one of the pools of the Pünkösdfürdő Lido.

 A more laid back and smaller outdoor lido is Dagaly Lido close to Arpad Bridge on the Pest side.
 A nicely kept garden with several pools will give you some relaxing time before you get back to exploring the city.

 The whole family will have a blast at Aquaworld Water Park, which boasts indoor and outdoor pools, several slides, wave and surf pools and fun water activities.